Renga Media: Origins

-Starting Up
+Starting up

 Renga Studios then began its next project, an episodic Dominator that was intended to be downloaded from the Renga website; this came about due to the recent price crash in Apple Mac software which was originally suggested to Luke in 1993 by Buichi Terasawa, but at the time wasn't possible for Luke because of how expensive the technology was in the UK.
 Early stages of production began, the most of what was originally made has not been commercially broadcast anywhere save for a Sci-Fi Channel spot promoting Dominator in 2002 but other than that nothing has been released though a minimal number of original footage was possibly recycled for a future movie.
-Production was immediately brought to a halt, however, as Luke was diagnosed with Mesothelioma, a normally-incurable asbestos cancer.
+Production was immediately brought to a halt, however, as Luke was diagnosed with mesothelioma, a normally-incurable asbestos cancer.
 He survived his cancer thanks to a radical operation pioneered by St. Barts' Hospital, and has been living with only one lung and a false diaphragm since.

 Luke returned to work on this new Dominator series in late 2001 in the Sci-Fi Channel.
 He was presented with a deal to turn it into a feature-length movie, albeit another low-budget production.
 Having accepted the deal, Luke and the rest of Renga (now re-christened Renga Media) were pressured by the limited time they had to make the movie.
 There was very little time for Renga Media to re-build their character models and adjust textures, so they would look better on a large screen, and much of the original, more-serious premise was altered in favour of a more comedic tone.
-Completed in mid-2003, the movie went on to be screened at the Cannes Film Festival and the Festival Of Fantastic Films (where it won the award for Best Original Animated Feature), and was shown at several select cinemas in England during a limited theatrical run.
+Completed in mid-2003, the movie went on to be screened at that year's Cannes Film Festival and the Festival of Fantastic Films (where it won the award for Best Original Animated Feature), and was shown at several select cinemas in England during a limited theatrical run.